Kentucky Court Records

 How Likely is Jail Time After a First DUI in Kentucky?

 Very Likely, the State of Kentucky penalizes drivers based on the severity of the offense.
 Blood alcohol level of 0.15 or more, presence of a minor under the age of 12, and not taking the test can lead to possible incarceration.
 DUI cases are taken very seriously in Kentucky, and the court immediately charges offenders.
-Drivers in this situation can procure an attorney to help with unique challenges.
+Drivers in such situations often contact attorneys to help with unique challenges.

 What are the Typical Penalties for a DUI Conviction in Kentucky?

 - Second-time offenses within five years of the previous offense amounts to seven days to five years in prison.
-There will be an extra 14 days imprisonment when the blood alcohol content is 0.18% or more if the offender refuses to take the test or a child under 12 was in the vehicle.
+Drivers may receive an extra 14 days imprisonment sentence when the blood alcohol content is 0.18% or more if the offender refuses to take the test or a child under 12 was in the vehicle.
 Other penalties include a fine from $350 to $500, 10 days to six months of community service, enrollment in an alcohol or substance abuse program in one year, license suspension for 12 to 18 months.

-- Third-time DUI offenses within five years of the last DUI offense leads to 30 days to one-year imprisonment, payment of $500 to $1,000 as fines, ten days to one-year community service, participation in an alcohol or substance abuse program for 12 months.
-The driver’s license of the offender will also be suspended for two to three years.
+- Third-time DUI offenses within five years of the last DUI offense may lead to 30 days to one-year imprisonment, payment of $500 to $1,000 as fines, ten days to one-year community service, participation in an alcohol or substance abuse program for 12 months.
+The driver’s license of the offender may also be suspended for two to three years.

-Commercial drivers with a blood alcohol content of 0.04% or more will get a license suspension for one year.
+Commercial drivers with a blood alcohol content of 0.04% or more risk getting a license suspension for one year.

 How Long Does a DUI Stay on Your Record in Kentucky?